 Davol knew or should have known about a significant number of problems with the patch well before the recall.
 However, in the interests of the profit margin, or because the company was incompetent, the manufacturer decided that the reports did not justify warning the public or doctors of the potential problems.
 (See New York Times article).

 In fact, an FDA inspection of the facility uncovered serious problems with the company’s manufacturing process as well as the methods it used to handle product complaints.
-The FDA believes that these problems hindered Davol’s ability to timely and effectively deal with the problems.
+The FDA believes that these problems hindered Davol’s ability to timely deal with the problems.
 A company that negligently (or intentionally) fails to monitor complaints, all the while making money on every product used will not recall a product as early as possible.
 These are considerations of safety, and it is astounding how many companies end up placing profit over safety.

 2013 Update: Most of these Kugel cases have been resolved.
 C.R.
 Bard’s settlement offer was about $184 million for 2,600 lawsuits.
 People were left very disappointed.
 Here’s an article that discusses the plight of some.